Mazda Familia: Astina/323F

 A sporty, five-door fastback version was called the Familia Astina in Japan.
-Elsewhere, it was called 323F and 323 Astina.
+In other markets, it was called 323F and 323 Astina.
 A luxury version was also sold in Japan as the Eunos 100.
 The car was produced from 1989 until 1994 before being replaced by the Lantis.
-A key feature of the Astina/F is the distinct front end with its pop-up headlights.
+A key feature of the Astina/F is the front end with its pop-up headlights.
 There were carbureted or fuel injected SOHC versions available of the 1.5-, 1.6- and 1.8-liter engines, as well as a version of the 1.8 with DOHC and fuel injection.
-Unlike the standard Familia saloons and three-door hatchback, the Astina never came from the factory with a turbo or with four-wheel drive.
+Unlike the standard Familia sedans and three-door hatchback, the Astina never came from the factory with a turbo or with four-wheel drive.

 Taillight arrangement varies from market to market, the main difference being the third brake light in the spoiler and two brake lights per cluster (Japanese spec), rather than one.